 This course involves discussion of philosophical issues raised by our relations to other people.
 Such issues may include: Does happiness depend on not caring only about oneself, and if so, why?
 What is love?
 Is love not love which alters when it alteration finds?
-How, if at all, does friendship differ from love, and is happiness possible it?
-What is the value, if any, of political participation, and involvement in wider society?
+How, if at all, does friendship differ from love, and is happiness possible in it?
+What is the value, if any, of political participation and involvement in wider society?

-(1) knowledge and familiarity of the issues addressed and approaches taken by philosophers in dealing with our relations to other people.
+1. Knowledge and familiarity of the issues addressed and approaches taken by philosophers in dealing with our relations to other people.

-(2) Critical skills to deal with these issues and employ these approaches in their thinking about their own relationships.
+2. Critical skills to deal with these issues and employ these approaches in their thinking about their own relationships.

-|Content||Lectures and tutorials focus on historical and contemporary treatments of issues relating to how we should relate to others.
-The course is divided into a number of distinct sections, each focusing on issues which may be selected from amongst the following: self-interest and others; the nature of love; friendship; relationships with strangers; social participation.|
+The course is divided into a number of distinct sections, each focusing on issues which may be selected from amongst the following:

 At least 10 units of PHIL courses at 1000 level, or 40 units of any courses at any level.